 - The Little Drummer Girl: Charlene plays these roles in her theatre troupe, but is anything but.

 - Night World novel Witchlight:Iliana's behavior is explained this way by another character.
 "She's too pure to deal with this kind of stuff."
 Considering that her life has been that of a normal teenagers' but she is in fact in a world with vampires, witches, werewolves, and shapeshifters, and that she is well-liked enough that people try to be good people around her, this is understandable.
 She toughens up some later.

-- A Song of Ice and Fire: Sansa Stark shows how this character type cannot exist in a World Half Empty.
-She's acquired some Jade-Colored Glasses since series' beginning.
+- A Song of Ice and Fire: Sansa Stark shows how this character type cannot exist in the Crapsack World of Westeros.
+She's acquired some Jade-Colored Glasses since the series' beginning.

 - From The Night Angel Trilogy, we have Doll Girl in spite of being horribly scarred.
 When Azoth as Kylar Stern meets her as Elene Cromwyll, she is a highly religious ingenue.
 This continues to be true until the events at the end of book 2, involving her stabbing a Khalidorian but that hardly stops her.

 - And Then There Were None.
 Vera Elizabeth Claythorne is a gentle, sweet, naive girl who genuinely loves her boyfriend Hugo, but he can't marry her since he's got no money to do so.
-She loves him so much that she kills Hugo's nephew Cyril, who was her charge, by letting him drown in the sea so Hugo could inherit the family state and marry her.
+She loves him so much that she murders Hugo's nephew Cyril, who was her charge, by letting him drown in the sea so Hugo could inherit the family estate and marry her.

 - Sepulchre: Leonie is naive and idealistic, something the villain uses to his advantage.
 It is also used as a reason why other characters keep secrets from her.
 Unfortunately, this is just playing into the villain's hands.